 At each time step, each player decided how to allocate his or her household's labor force to different tasks according to his or her lowland endowment, number of buffaloes, and food requirements.
-Following is a list of possible tasks that players could decide to implement:
+Following is a non-exhaustive list of possible tasks that players could decide to implement:

-Tactical tasks. (i.e. that could be implemented on a regular basis)
+Tactical tasks (i.e. that could be implemented on a regular basis)

-- Grow paddy rice in the lowland (required 1 buffalo and 1 labor unit per 1000m plot) - Buffalo surveillance during summer season within a one-day walk around the village.
+- Grow paddy rice in the lowland (required 1 buffalo and 1 labor unit per 1000m2 plot)

+- Buffalo surveillance during summer season within a one-day walk around the village.
 There was no limit on the number of buffalo that one person could take care of, but big herds (more than 5 heads) had to be managed by an adult person.
 During the winter, buffalo surveillance did not require labor input as livestock could be left grazing freely.

-Strategic tasks. (i.e. required land use conversion)
+Strategic tasks (i.e. requiring land use conversion)

 - Open new upland fields to grow upland rice.
-The player has to choose the number of plots to open depending on his or her available labor force (one unit of labor force could grow 4.000 m of upland rice) and the location of his or her new fields on the board. - Convert lowland paddy fields from 1 cycle (1 harvest/year) to 2 cycles.
-In that case, the required labor force for one plot shifts from 0.5 unit/year to 1 unit/ year. - Open new paddy fields and choose their location on the board.

-- Grow fruit trees in the uplands.
-As for upland rice, the player has to select the location of fruit tree plantations on the board.
-Fruit trees are less labor intensive than upland rice; for fruit trees, one unit of labor force could grow 5 plots (5.000 m) per year. - Buy buffaloes from the facilitator at a price of 1000 kg paddy/buffalo, or from other players at a mutually acceptable price.
+The player had to choose the number of plots to open as constrained by his or her available labor force (one unit of labor force could grow 4.000 m^2 of upland rice) and the location of his or her new fields on the board. - Convert lowland paddy fields from 1 cycle (1 harvest/year) to 2 cycles.
+In that case, the required labor force for one plot shifted from 0.5 unit/year to 1 unit/year. - Open new paddy fields and choose their location on the board. - Grow fruit trees in the uplands.
+As for upland rice, the player had to select the location of fruit tree plantations on the board.
+Fruit trees were less labor-intensive than upland rice; for fruit trees, one unit of labor force could grow 5 plots (5.000 m2) per year. - Buy buffaloes from the facilitator at a price of 1000 kg paddy/buffalo, or from other players at a negotiated price.